David-Igou/k3os-aws-terraform-lab/README.md

 Future pushes will add AWS plugins, db options, loadbalancer options, more k3s flags, and hopefully I'll find an easy way to automatically deploy manifests post install.

+## Limitations

+To keep the barrier of entry low, currently this onle does a single master `n` worker setup.
+The most you can really configure here is adding an eip (So the master keeps the same ip between rebuilds).

+Configurations that are not supported:

+* Availability zones - This might come later, but the shortest path to working storage is EBS which is locked to AZs anyway.
+* External database - One master so, you're using local sqlite
+* ELB - One master, once again.

+Features I'll eventually add to this repo:

+* Automatically generating the node tokens
+* More intricate OOTB configurations via user_data (read on the k3os config.yaml)
+* `variables.tf` is soul-crushingly badly put together

+Full leveraging of AWS will come to the parent repo over time

+## Common changes

+* "I don't want traefik/metrics-server or another feature k3s ships with" ** This can be disabled via --no-deploy, which you can pass using k3_args

+* "Should I put tons of things in `manifests`"
+** I don't - I put the CSI deployments, and a GitOps operator in mine, and have the operator pull everything else I plan on running down

 ## Bootstrapping the cluster

 k3s automatically creates manifests stored in `/var/lib/rancher/k3os/server/manifests/` - When `sync_manifests` is set to true, a provisioner will sync the local manifests directory to the remote.